Attorneys Advocating For Families In Wrongful Death Claims

 Is wrongful death compensation taxed?

 Generally, the compensation you receive through a wrongful death lawsuit isn’t taxed unless it’s for punitive damages.
-In the state of Washington, punitive damages are not allowed.
+In the state of Washington, this isn’t relevant because punitive damages are not allowed.
 The IRS excludes compensatory damages from income for tax purposes.
 If you’re worried about how a settlement or court award will impact your taxes, talk with a financial professional, such as a certified public accountant.

-When you lose a loved one as the result of another person’s or corporation’s negligence or other wrongdoing, we recommend you contact an experienced wrongful death lawyer in Seattle as soon as possible.
-Attorney Matt Menzer of Menzer Law Firm handles wrongful death claims with compassion and sensitivity, while also taking an aggressive approach to obtaining full and fair compensation for your family.
+When you lose a loved one as the result of the negligence or wrongdoing of another person or corporation, we recommend you contact an experienced attorney as soon as possible.
+At Menzer Law, we handle wrongful death claims with compassion and sensitivity while also taking an aggressive approach to obtaining full and fair compensation for your family.